 Two key determinants of the value of the NNEG are assumed House Price Inflation (HPI) and HPI Volatility.
 Volatility refers to the probability that any one house price will be above or below the average HPI assumption at any one moment in time.
-A higher volatility assumption means that there is a greater risk that the house price will be higher or lower than the average assumed.
+A higher volatility assumption means that there is a greater risk that an individual house price will be higher or lower than the average assumed.
 This risk has a cost so that a higher volatility assumption leads to a higher value for the NNEG.

 In making a judgement on the volatility assumption, the Directors take note of the paper published by the Actuarial Research Centre of the Institute of Actuaries ('UK Equity Release Mortgages: a review of the No Negative Equity Guarantee') on 19 February 2019 that identified a probable value for volatility in the range of 3-6% and volatility in a stress scenario in the range of 10-13%.
 In each year, the Directors evaluate data for the UK housing market that continues to bear out this perspective.
 In addition, other Building Societies have published their own assumptions in their respective Reports & Accounts.
 These have shown that HPI volatility has been valued in the range of 8-10% and therefore, the Directors concluded that a HPI volatility assumption for the Group of 10% would be appropriate.
 The Directors also note that the allowance made within the calculations for Dilapidations (the cost of making good a property before it can be sold at a fair market value) is substantial at 1% and is also supported by the work that the Group undertakes to maintain contact with its borrowers and assess the condition of properties during the life of a LM loan.
-This factor is supportive of a lower volatility assumption than might otherwise be the case.

 The Directors also consider the underlying rate of assumed HPI that should be taken into account over the remaining life of the LMs.
 It is important to note that this assumption relates to HPI over the very long term.
 The long term prospects for GDP growth, CPI inflation and the structural housing shortage that persists in the UK are therefore the main factors driving the HPI assumption.
 Given these factors, the Directors have concluded that a long term HPI assumption of 3.75% would be the most appropriate to use for the Society's lifetime mortgage book.
-Although we have seen some reductions in house price indices during 2023 due to the economic conditions, the Directors have seen no evidence that the structural drivers of HPI remain unchanged.
+During 2024 the Directors have seen no evidence that the structural drivers of HPI have changed.
 They don't therefore expect that any short term volatility from the current economic conditions will impact the long term assumption at this point.

-During this year we refreshed our analysis, and as a result of this review, the assumptions relating to the NNEG liability have remained unchanged at the 2023 year end.
+During this year we refreshed our analysis, and as a result of this review, the assumptions relating to the NNEG liability have remained largely unchanged at the 2024 year end.

-Although the main NNEG liability assumptions therefore remain unchanged in 2023, the NNEG liability has increased by £0.9 million.
-This increase is due to the following reasons - £1.2 million relates to movements in the discount curve and prepayments, £0.5 million relates to the effect of the actual rate of HPI in the year being lower than the assumed long term rate offset by a £0.3 million reduction due to adopting updated actuarial assumptions and a £0.5 million reduction due to a decrease in the number of loans from redemptions.
+Although the main NNEG liability assumptions remain largely unchanged in 2024, the NNEG liability has decreased by £0.9 million.
+This decrease is due to the following reasons. £0.9 million relates to movements in the discount curve and £0.5 million relates to a decrease in the number of loans outstanding due to actual redemptions.
+These impacts were offset by a £0.3m increase from a slight change to the assumption made of the length of time from death of the borrower or them going into long term care, to repayment of the loan and £0.2m from the impact of prepayment and HPI.